mmmds/WirelessDiscoverCrackScan/README.md

 # WirelessDiscoverCrackScan

 ## Introduction
 WDCS utilizes known WiFi-related security tools (listed below) to automate the process of discovering wireless networks, cracking passwords and scanning them.
 It automatically selects targets and runs all attacks.
-However, additional interactive mode is also available to allow users select targets manually.
+However, the additional interactive mode is also available to allow users select targets manually.
 All results are collected in a local database, so cracked psks and scan results can be exported.
-In case of unsuccessfully cracked networks, it is also possible to export relevant data and perform cracking on another machine with more complex dictionaries using included additional script.
+In the case of unsuccessfully cracked networks, it is also possible to export relevant data and perform cracking on another machine with more complex dictionaries using included additional script.

 ## Usage